atfortes/atfortes/README.md

 ### Hi there 👋

-- 📍 I am a first-year Master's student in the Department of Computer Science and Technology at Tsinghua University, advised by Prof. Jun Zhu in the Tsinghua Statistical Artificial Intelligence & Learning (TSAIL) Group.
+- 📍 First-year Master's student at Tsinghua University, advised by Prof. Jun Zhu in the TSAIL Group
-- 🔭 I am passionate about the fields of machine learning and natural language processing in general.
-My current research interests include language models and their reasoning abilities, deep generative models, and reinforcement learning.
+- 🔭 Passionate about the broad domain of Machine Learning as a whole, including:
+    - Reasoning in Language and Vision-Language Models
+    - Deep Generative Models
+    - Reinforcement Learning
 - 🙋‍♂️ Feel free to contact me for any form of collaboration or discussing ideas:

 <p align="center">fmq22 [at] mails [dot] tsinghua [dot] edu [dot] cn</p>